 As organizations change through mergers, acquisitions, or general operational activities, they may find that their plan no longer ‘fits’ and does not address their current environment.
 Having a formalized update and review process will ensure your organization is not relying on a mismatched plan.

 Test Your Plan

 An untested plan filed away for your next compliance audit will not serve your organization to the extent that a fully examined and tested plan would in the face of an emergency.
 Many have encountered this unfortunate fact over the last few days.
 A great way to test your plan with minimal interruption to the business is by conducting tabletop exercises with key stakeholders.
 See our overview of the process of planning and executing effective tabletops.

 An informed workforce is an effective workforce.
 Communicating the organization’s plans such as work-from-home procedures to your staff before an event will ensure they have the information necessary to continue supporting business operations.
 This will allow your team to make preemptive decisions about key elements such as childcare, travel, and communication avenues.

 These steps require the foundation of an established and operating BCMS, something some are discovering they do not possess.
 While the best time to build your BCMS environment is during periods of relative calm and well before the processes are needed to be utilized, the second-best time is today.

-If your organization is at the beginning of their journey towards a mature BCMS, or if you are looking to further mature your existing program, please request to speak to one of our qualified team members here.
+If your organization is at the beginning of their journey towards a mature BCMS, or if you are looking to further mature your existing program, please contact one of our qualified team members.
 We’ll guide you in developing a robust BMCS that your team and customers can be confident in.